 WFUNA would like to invite United Nations Associations (UNA) to participate in the discussion and consultation process surrounding the Post-2015 development agenda and creation of Sustainable Development Goals (SDGs).

 UNAs are one of the UN's best links to Civil Society.
 They hold a unique position as an already established global network to participate in the consultation process.
-Find on this page information about the Post-2015 Development Agenda and Sustainable Development Goals. *Refresh browser window to view interactive elements
+Find on this page information about the Post-2015 Development Agenda and the SDGs. *Refresh browser window to view interactive elements

 Guide to WFUNA Post-2015: